March 1, 2024

 Bonds are offering higher yields than cash alternatives while bond prices look attractive relative to their history

-Source: FactSet, as of 6/30/24.
+Source: FactSet, as of 9/30/24.
 The Bloomberg U.S. Corporate Investment Grade Index tracks the Investment-Grade, fixed rate, taxable corporate bond market.
 The Bloomberg U.S. Aggregate Securitized Mortgage-Backed Securities (MBS) Index tracks the performance of investment-grade U.S. securitized mortgage-backed securities.
-The Bloomberg U.S. Aggregate Government/Treasury Index tracks public obligations of the U.S. Treasury comprising U.S. Treasury bonds and notes across maturities ranging from one to thirty years.
-The Bloomberg U.S. Corporate High Yield Bond Index tracks the performance of the U.S. dollar-denominated, high-yield, fixed-rate corporate bond market.
 Savings, money market and 12-month CD rates are measured by the FDIC national averages.
 Bond yields are represented by the Bloomberg U.S. Aggregate Bond Index, which tracks the performance of U.S. Investment grade bonds in government, asset-backed, and corporate debt markets.
 It is not possible to invest directly in an index.
 Past performance is not a guarantee of future results.

 Managed by Manulife Investment Management